cjw612/chengwang/README.md

 ### Ecolab Food Safety Audit Question Recommendation System
 - Constructed a recommendation system that provides actions for over 600 FDA audit questions for Ecolab, one of the industry leaders in offering water, hygiene, and infection prevention solutions
 - Leveraged data parsing and embedding techniques to preprocess data from over five different data sources
-- Utilized Databricks to build a scalable Zero-Shot recommendation system that provides recommended actions, reasoning, citations, and sources for each audit question
+- Utilized Databricks to build a scalable Zero-Shot recommendation system that provides recommended actions, reasoning, citations, and sources for each corresponding audit question

 ### Estimation and Visualization of Flood Damage in Taiwan [(link)](https://github.com/cjw612/Flood_Analysis)